The central themes of the Pan African Studies Program are:

 ACADEMIC EXCELLENCE and SOCIAL RESPONSIBILITY

 The Pan African Certificate Program is grounded in the African, or African-centered philosophy and world view.
 The Pan African Studies course offerings are important to your development as a well-rounded student and as a productive American citizen.
 The courses provide an opportunity for students to discuss, describe, explain and understand the events, actions and experiences of Africa and the African Diaspora.
-To enroll, you must be admitted to The University of Akron as an undergraduate or post baccalaureate student, and complete a formal application in the Pan African Studies office in Olin Hall room 325 (330) 972-8427.
+To enroll, you must be admitted to The University of Akron as an undergraduate or post baccalaureate student, and complete a formal application in the Pan African Studies office on the first floor of the College of Arts and Sciences building (330) 972-8427.

 The Pan African Studies Certificate is awarded at the time a student earns a baccalaureate degree or completes the program.
 To satisfy the certificate requirements, a student must complete a minimum of 15 semester credit hours or five courses with a minimum of 2.30 grade point average from a list of core and elective courses or other courses identified as acceptable by the Director.
 Students need not enroll in the certificate program to take Pan African Studies courses.